-- SI Test Team will specify the necessary environments for the central systems and monitoring progress on their delivery. - Parties taking part in UIT Qualification will need to provide their own system test environments for the test phase. - Environment coordination will be managed by the MHHS Environment Manager. - Qualification - The Code Bodies will allocate waves for Test Participants to perform testing.
-Please refer to [REF 08 MHHS-DEL1118 Qualification Approach & Plan] for details regarding Qualification. - Test Participants must provide their own environment and connection details to connect to central systems. - o SI Test Team will make available configuration details of central systems for connection. - Test Participants not involved in SIT will need to pass Qualification Testing (either non-SIT LDSO, Suppliers or Agents) and hence will need to use the Qualification Environment.
-Test Participants that have been involved in SIT may need to participate in Qualification Testing if they have Market Roles that were not tested in SIT or if any of the Market Roles that they didn't test in SIT have different technology architectures to those tested in SIT.
-Please refer to [REF 08 MHHS-DEL1118 Qualification Approach & Plan] for details regarding Qualification. - E2E Sandbox - o SI Test Team and Code Bodies will most likely allocate waves for Test Participants to perform testing. - Test Participants must provide their own environment and connection details to connect to central systems. - o SI Test Team will make available configuration details of central systems for connection. - Test Participants that qualify by passing SIT or Qualification Testing may perform testing on the E2E Sandbox environment if they require.
+- The Code Bodies will allocate waves for Test Participants to perform testing.
+Please refer to [REF 08 MHHS-DEL1118 Qualification Approach & Plan] for details regarding Qualification. - Test Participants must provide their own environment and connection details to connect to the DIP. - For non-SIT LDSO Testing, the SI Test Team will manage the environment availability.
+The SI Test team is not responsible for DIP onboarding.
+This activity will be managed by the non-SIT LDSO Qualification test team - For non-SIT Supplier & Agent Testing, the SI Test team will manage the environment availability.
+The SI Test team is not responsible for DIP onboarding.
+This activity will be managed by the non-SIT Supplier & Agent Qualification test team. - Test Participants not involved in SIT will need to pass Qualification Testing (either non-SIT LDSO, or Non-SIT Suppliers or Agents) and hence will need to use the UIT Environment, if they are unable to fully Place Reliance.
+Test Participants that have been involved in SIT may need to participate in Qualification Testing if they have Market Roles that were not tested in SIT, if any of the Market Roles that they didn't test in SIT have different technology architectures to those tested in SIT or they have failed SIT.
+Please refer to [REF 08 MHHS-DEL1118 Qualification Approach & Plan] for details regarding Qualification.

+E2E Sandbox

+- o Test Participants must provide their own environment and connection details to connect to central systems. - SI Team will manage the UIT environment availability.
+The SI Test team is not responsible for DIP onboarding.
+PPs that have participated in either Non-SIT LDSO Qualification testing or Supplier & Agent Qualification testing will have onboarded in the UIT environment as part of those qualification phases.
+Any other PPs responsibility for the onboarding activity is TBD at present and when known will be communicated via QWG. - Test Participants that qualify by passing SIT or Qualification Testing may perform testing on the E2E Sandbox environment if they require.